-If you have suffered an injury which has required an amputation the first thing you are going to want to do is get a free consultation with an experienced amputation injury attorney.
+If you have suffered an injury which has required an amputation, the first thing you should do is get a free consultation with an experienced amputation injury attorney.
 My name is Ed Smith and I am the top rated attorney in Sacramento, California with over 30 years of experience.
 I attained this title by genuinely caring about my clients and also obtaining for them the maximum amount of compensation they can get.

 Areas we represent:

 I am based in Sacramento.
 The majority of our amputation cases come in from the Sacramento – Stockton – Modesto area.
-I am licensed to, and do practice in all areas of California.
+I am licensed to practice in all areas of California.

 About amputation injuries:

-Amputation injuries are very life changing events.
-The recovery process can be very difficult; however, there are two sides to every coin.
-If you would like, I can also provide assistance by helping you find the support that you will likely need.
+Amputation injuries are very life-changing events.
+The recovery process can be complicated; however, there are two sides to every coin.
+If you would like, I can also assist by helping you find the support that you will likely need.

 How do amputation injuries occur?